About the Woolsey Fire Lawsuit

 The Woolsey Fire is personal for Robertson & Associates.
 Members of our firm were forced to evacuate, fought to save their homes with a fire hose (and their neighbor’s), and had many friends and relatives lose their houses.
 The fire burned just across the street from our Westlake Village office – it’s smoke and ash at our door.
 We have felt the effects of this tragedy firsthand.

-As we are holding Southern California Edison (SCE) accountable for the 2017 Thomas Fire and 2018 Montecito Debris Flow (currently representing over 500 residents), so will we hold SCE answerable for the Woolsey Fire’s destruction.
-We were among the first to file lawsuits against SCE (in December 2017) for the Thomas Fire, and first to file against them for the Montecito Debris Flow.
+As we are holding Southern California Edison (SCE) accountable for the 2017 Thomas Fire and 2018 Montecito Debris Flow (currently representing over 946 residents), so will we hold SCE answerable for the Woolsey Fire’s destruction.
+We were among the first to file lawsuits against SCE (in December 2017) for the Thomas Fire, and first to file against them for the Montecito Debris Flow, as well as the 2018 Roadrunner Fire.
 Our team is actively litigating those cases, and serving in court-appointed leadership positions in those cases.

 Our team is also among the most experienced wildfire lawyers in California, having represented those affected by the:

 - 2007 San Diego Wildfires (San Diego, CA)

 - 2011 Caughlin Ranch Fires (Reno, NV)

 - 2015 Butte Fire (Calaveras County, CA)

 - 2016 Erskine Fire (Lake Isabella, CA)

 - 2017 North Bay Fires (Sonoma County, CA)

 - 2017 Thomas Fire (Ventura County, CA)